 The KPMG International member firm in Sweden (”KPMG”) intends to continue to monitor developments with respect to this proposal.

-1 For the proposal (in Swedish) “Beskattning och betalning av skatt vid tillfälligt arbete i Sverige,” click here.
+1 The proposal (in Swedish) “Beskattning och betalning av skatt vid tillfälligt arbete i Sverige” (PDF 1.22 MB).

 For additional information or assistance, please contact your local GMS professional or the following professional with the KPMG International member firm in Sweden: